Welcome to the

 Featured in the Houston Museum of Natural Science exhibit -- Magic:The Science of Wonder.

-Located in the Greater Houston, Texas area, the cups and balls museum features examples of the props used to perform this ancient feat, as well as some historical references to this wonderful classic of magic.
+Located outside of Houston, Texas, the cups and balls museum features examples of the props used to perform this ancient feat, as well as some historical references to this wonderful classic of magic.

 To apply for a password, send e-mail to curator@cupsandballsmuseum.com